PROFESSORRQ/PROFESSORRQ/README.md

 ### Hi there 👋
-My name is [Ansh](https://sites.google.com/view/anshgupta)<br> Completing my 3rd year of graduaion in upcoming 6 months.<br>
+My name is [Ansh](https://sites.google.com/view/anshgupta)<br> Completing my 4th year of graduaion in 2022.<br>
 Computer Enginner From Thapar Institute of enginnering and Technology
 <hr>